prateeksawhney97/Plagiarism-Detector-Using-SageMaker/README.md

 # Plagiarism Project, Machine Learning Deployment

+Second project of the Udacity Machine Learning Engineer Nanodegree program where a Plagiarism Detector is created using custom similarity features amongst source and answer file such as containment and longest common subsequence.
+Further,  trained and deployed the model on Amazon Sagemaker.

 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.

 ## Project Overview